-Kernels seek Success in North Star League
+Kernels Seek Success in North Star League

-The Cokato Kernels, who play their home games at Veterans Memorial Park at Brooks Lake in Cokato, are looking to make a name for themselves in the North Star League in their fourth season of play.
+The Cokato Kernels, who play their home games at Veterans Memorial Park at Brooks Lake in Cokato, are looking to make a name for themselves in the North Star League in their fifth season of play.
 Their nickname, the Kernels, references the community’s strong ties to corn agriculture.

 Team: Cokato Kernels

-Manager: Nick Corbin, fourth year
+Manager: Nick Corbin, fifth year

 State Tournaments: None.

 Hall of Famers: None.

 2018 finish: In the 2018 NSL playoffs, the Kernels needed two wins in the “pigtail” bracket to make the final, 8-team tournament.
 The Kernels won the first game over Litchfield, 4-0, but lost a 5-4 heartbreaker to Maple Plain on a walk-off, infield error.